Do not fear – the Brexit Q&A is here!

 Well, fear not UK travellers, we have found and answered the most popular travel-related Brexit questions to put your mind at ease – or at least try.

 What Brexit related risks are covered by Get Going’s travel insurance?

-- If your End Supplier fails before you travel, Get Going can provide customers with cover for up to £3,000 per person – with a Premier policy or extension.
+- If your End Supplier fails before you travel, Get Going can provide customers with cover for up to £3,000 per person – with a Premier policy.

-- If your End Supplier fails while you are away, Get Going can provide customers with cover for up to £1,000 per person – with a Premier policy or extension.
+- If your End Supplier fails while you are away, Get Going can provide customers with cover for up to £1,000 per person – with a Premier policy.

-- If you are delayed for 24 hours, we will also cover the cost for you to abandon your trip (up to £5,000 on Premier policies).
+- If you are delayed for more than 24 hours, we will also cover the cost for you to abandon your trip (up to £5,000 on Premier policies).

 - If you miss your outbound departure, potentially caused by long queues, Get Going can provide cover up to £1,000 depending on your policy.

 - If you miss your outbound connection, Get Going will cover up to £500, again depending on your policy.